tzachbon/react-creates/packages/react-creates/README.md

 # Getting Started ⬇️

-Writer this in the terminal inside your react project:
+Write this in the terminal inside your react project:

 `npx react-creates component MyComponent`